sbweber/npc-game/README.md

 esc: Go back/up a layer.
 Currently unused.
 f4: Quit the program from anywhere.
 Click on a tile on the map to move to it.
+Click on a sprite to interact with it.
+To advance text, press any key or click anywhere in the window.

 Debug Controls:
-1: Load "map1.txt".
+1: Load map "0,0.txt".
-2: Load "map2.txt".
+2: Load map "0,1.txt".
 9: Go to the key rebind menu.
 0: Go to the title screen.
-f: Go to the test case for drawing a text box.
+f: Go to the test case for battles.
+Currently locks you into the battle state with no way out except the debug controls.

 Explanation of Licenses:
 LICENSE is the (MIT) license for this project itself.